AB2212/ab12212.github.io/_posts/2020-02-10-Math-Behind-GBM-and-XGBoost.md

 $\hat{f}(x) = \underset{f(x)}{\arg\min}\mathbb{E}\_{x,y}[L(y,f(x))]$

 The only problem that remains is to find the $\hat{f}(x)$.
 Since there are infinite possibilities/combinations to create a function, the functional space is infinite-dimensional.
+Why is it infinite?
+You can create a function which is a simple linear combination of your features, or you can go crazy and create a function which contains polynomial, trigonometric,exponential, logarithmic terms, etc. and is piece-wise continuous and what not.
 Hence, to find a function we need to limit our search space by restricting our function to a specific structure, $f(x,\theta), \theta \in \mathbb{R}^n$.
 Remember your linear regression equation?
-There we only consider linear combination of features multiplied with the parameter, $\hat{f}(x) = \theta^Tx$, we are limiting the search space to find parameters $\theta$, this is same as that.
+There we only consider linear combination of features multiplied with the parameter, $\hat{f}(x) = \theta^Tx$, we are limiting the search space to find parameters $\theta$, this is similar to that.
+The structure helps us limit our craziness and give the function a sense of belongingness to a family.
 The optimization problem has now become,
 $\hat{\theta} = \underset{\theta}{\arg\min} \mathbb {E}\_{x,y}[L(y,f(x,\theta))]$, so we only need to search over $\theta$.

 #### Gradient Descent Algorithm